Technology-Notes/lukesampson-scoop-wiki/Custom-PHP-configuration.md

 html_errors = Off
 ```

 Enabling PHP modules, those are the most commonly needed modules.
-Take a look inside the `php.ini` what is available (`extensions.ini`)
+Take a look inside the `php.ini` to know what is available (`extensions.ini`)

 ``` ini
 extension_dir=ext